-Educators, through a bargaining or other bilateral decision-making process, must be fully involved in the development and implementation of programs serving ELLs, including the assignment of teachers and the terms and conditions of their employment.
+Educators, through a bargaining or other bilateral decisionmaking process, must be fully involved in the development and implementation of programs serving ELLs, including the assignment of teachers and the terms and conditions of their employment.
 Teachers should be compensated at the teacher's hourly rate of pay for any additional time spent in training.
 They should also be reimbursed for the cost of tuition, textbooks, and travel incurred in such training.

 The Association values bilingual and multilingual competence and supports programs that assist individuals in attaining and maintaining proficiency in their native languages before and after they acquire proficiency in English.
-(1981, 2010)
+Schools should provide a pathway for students to apply for and obtain the Seal of Biliteracy.
+(1981, 2022)

-B-33.
+B-35.
 Education of Speakers of Nonstandard English

 The National Education Association believes that students who enter school as speakers of nonstandard English are learners with unique needs, and these needs must be provided for in the overall program in each local school district.
 The Association also believes that programs for these students must provide equal opportunity, should emphasize proficiency in standard English that provides them the opportunity to succeed in all aspects of daily life, and should concurrently provide meaningful instruction in all other curriculum areas.
-The Association advocates programs that begin with the linguistic proficiencies demonstrated by entering students, and build a program from that starting point.
+The Association 66 advocates programs that begin with the linguistic proficiencies demonstrated by entering students, and build a program from that starting point.